 Jesse is the Corvallis Benton-County Public Library’s Information System Analyst.
 But don’t hold that against him.
 A 2000 OSU alum, Jesse has been with the City of Corvallis since then.
 In addition to maintaining order of the Library’s IT systems, Jesse works actively to expand their public programming, including maker, 3d-printing and Minecraft.

-Andrew is the Extensions and Technology manager at the Corvallis-Benton County Public Library.
-Andrew has been with the CBCPL system for 13 years and is a loud advocate for all things programming.
-Current projects at the CBCPL include expanding the Maker program offerings, organizing the 2016 Summer Reading program, and overseeing various technology improvement projects.
+Andrew is the Deputy Director for Public Services at the Corvallis-Benton County Public Library.
+Andrew has been with the CBCPL system for 15 years and is a loud advocate for all things programming.
+Current projects at the CBCPL include expanding the Maker program offerings, organizing the Summer Reading program, and overseeing various technology improvement projects.
 A refined generalist, his personal interests include all things sports, music and the search for the illusive extra hour in the day.

 Margaret is an associate professor in the OSU Libraries & Press and heads its Emerging Technologies & Services Department.
 One of her interests is exploring how the maker movement aligns with librarianship to serve underrepresented groups.
 She also works with ChickTech, a nationwide non-profit started at OSU to encourage girls and women to pursue careers in science and technology.